 Some families may prefer to communicate by text.
 That will allow them to respond at their convenience.
 You may also wish to text video messages to your students or families with information, greetings, or messages of encouragement.
 Many immigrant families use WhatsApp and create large texting groups as part of the app.

 Many schools have had success in communicating with ELL families through social media, including Facebook messenger or a dedicated Facebook group with translated information.
-For example, the Karen Family Facebook Group in Roseville, MN posts bilingual information for families to the page, including translated messages from a family liaison.
+For example, the Roseville, MN school districts posts bilingual information for families on its community Facebook pages, including translated messages from a family liaison.
 For more ideas on how to engage effectively with multilingual families in virtual settings, see these ideas from Dr. Karen Woodson.